- What Makes a Good Camera For Travel

 If, like me, you’re the type to print huge and hang things on your wall you might be interested in the monster 42 megapixel Sony A7Riii.

-Best DSLR Camera for Travel in 2018
+Best DSLR Camera for Travel

 For years the DSLR was the mainstay of professional camera users.
 Recently though this idea has been challenged by mirrorless camera systems.
 Still, Digital Single Lens Reflex Cameras (DSLR’s) offer amazing features and lens selections at the expense of size and weight for much less cost than comparable mirrorless systems.
 DSLR’s are great camera’s but I’ve moved away from recommending them as a travel camera unless you’re already invested in the system (own lenses etc) in which case these are my picks:

-Best Action Camera for Travel in 2018
+Best Action Camera for Travel

 From Jumping off waterfalls to snorkeling with whale sharks there are some tasks that your typical camera system just isn’t up for.
 In these situations an action camera becomes the go-to.
 Even though the market is saturated with competitors and even Chinese clones the same few action cameras tend to rise to the top no matter the test.
 Whatever your thoughts, an actin camera could easily be the best travel camera for you!